 Babogue Newborn Sleep Series

-Here at Babogue, our Newborn Sleep Series will help you to understand what to expect from your little one, the problems that may arise and how you can resolve them!
+Here at Babogue, our 0-6 Month Sleep Series will help you to understand what to expect from your little one, the problems that may arise, and how you can resolve them!
 Within the Sleep Series, you will be provided with 13 video files and 5 files that provide you with tips and help to manage your baby's sleep.
 The Sleep Series via its 7 Steps to Better Sleep, gives you foundations on how to create settled sleep, from the moment you bring your baby home, up to 4 months of age.
-Find out more about our Newborn Sleep Series on our website and try out a preview to see for yourself how Erica can help you and your family achieve the Gift of Sleep.
+Find out more about our 0-6 Months Sleep Series on our website and try out a preview to see for yourself how Erica can help you and your family achieve the Gift of Sleep.